In the National Student Survey 2017 (NSS 2017) French achieved 100% in Student Satisfaction, ranking us first in the UK.

 We offer one to one specialist support on all financial and welfare issues through our Advice and Counselling Service, which you can access as soon as you have applied for a place at Queen Mary.

 Our Advice and Counselling Service also has lots of Student Advice Guides on all aspects of finance including:

 - Part-time and vacation work

 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

-Graduates in English and French go on to work in a wide variety of careers.
-Some apply their degree knowledge directly, entering careers such as translating, editing and teaching, whilst others transfer skills gained during study into a wide range of areas, including the media, publishing, and marketing.
+Graduates in French and Politics go on to work in a wide variety of careers.
+Some apply their degree knowledge directly, entering careers such as translating, teaching, and journalism whilst others transfer skills gained during study into a wide range of areas, including marketing.

 The broad range of skills gained through our courses, coupled with multiple opportunities for extra-curricular activities and work experience, has enabled students to move into careers such as:

 Assistant Tour Manager

 Training Centre Co-ordinator

 International Product Analyst